Sue Patterson

 Kirsten Taylor

 Kirsten joined WINGS in 2017 to cultivate relationships with foundations and individual donors as well as coordinate marketing and evaluation activities.
 Her background as a Peace Corps volunteer and experience in community health led her to concentrate her skills in women’s and girls’ reproductive rights.
 Kirsten holds a Master’s degree in International Development & Social Change from Clark University.
-After over two years in Guatemala, Kirsten now splits her time between Antigua and Southern Colorado, where she leads her local rape crisis center and volunteers for the Colorado Human Trafficking Hotline.
+After over two years in Guatemala, Kirsten now splits her time between Antigua and Southern Colorado, where she leads her local rape crisis center and is active in the anti-Human Trafficking movement.

 Bernarda Jimenez